-The bill establishes a homeowner property tax exemption in Wyoming, allowing homeowners to receive a tax exemption of fifty percent (50%) on the fair market value of their residential property, up to a maximum of one million dollars ($1,000,000.00).
-The exemption is applicable only if the homeowner does not receive another exemption for the same tax year.
-Additionally, the county treasurers are required to maintain records of the tax revenue reductions caused by this exemption and report the information to the state department, which will then distribute funds to compensate local government entities for the revenue loss.
-The exemption will not apply for tax year 2027 and thereafter.
+The bill establishes a homeowner property tax exemption in Wyoming, allowing homeowners to receive a tax exemption of fifty percent (50%) on the fair market value of their residential property, up to a maximum of one million dollars ($1,000,000).
+This exemption is applicable only if the homeowner does not receive another exemption for the same tax year.
+The county treasurers are tasked with maintaining records of the tax revenue reductions caused by this exemption and must report this information to the state department, which will then distribute funds to compensate local government entities for the revenue loss.
+The bill also includes a sunset provision, stating that the exemption will not apply for tax year 2027 and thereafter.

 Statutes affected: Introduced: 39-11-105, 39-13-102